watem-sedem/watem-sedem/docs/input.rst

 Ditch map filename
 ******************

-Filename of the conductive ditch map.
-This raster is only mandatory when :ref:`Include ditches = 1 <includeditches>`.
-See :ref:`here <routingmap>` for more information on how to create this map.
+The filename of the conductive ditch map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`Include ditches <includeditches>` is set to 1.
+See :ref:`further <routingmap>` for more information on how to create these routing maps.

 .. _dammap:

 Dam map filename
 ****************

-Filename of the conductive dam map.
-This raster is only mandatory when :ref:`Include dams = 1 <includedams>` See :ref:`here <routingmap>` for more information on how to create this map.
+The filename of the conductive dam map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`Include dams <includedams>` is set to 1.
+See :ref:`further <routingmap>` for more information on how to create these routing map.

 .. _pmap:

 P factor map filename
 *********************

-Filename of the :ref:`P-factor <pfactor>` map.
+The filename of the :ref:`P-factor <pfactor>` map.

 The datatype of the raster is float32.